Founder

 An Operational Clarity Call assesses structural maturity and determines whether advisory, Fractional COO support, or neither is the right next step.
 It is a focused diagnostic, not a sales call.

-A focused 45-minute conversation that assesses structural maturity, identifies the most important bottlenecks, and determines whether advisory, Fractional COO support, or neither is the right next step.
+An Operational Clarity Call is a focused 45-minute assessment of structural maturity — identifying the most important bottlenecks and determining whether advisory, Fractional COO support, or neither is the right next step.
 No sales script.
 A direct assessment.